-Another terrible tendency of mothers is to lose sight of their identity once their children arrive.
-Sure, they’ll need us a lot in the beginning.
+Another bad habit mom’s often have is to lose sight of their identity once their children arrive.
+Sure, kids need us a lot in the beginning.
 And perhaps later as well, if not quite as much.

 Is it, however, the sole purpose of a mother’s life to raise her children?
 When your children grow up and leave the nest, who do you think you’ll be?

 Before becoming a mother, you were a full person.
-And that individual now need a lot of love and attention.
+And that individual now needs a lot of love and attention.

 Please do not bury your aspirations for the sake of your family, no matter how difficult it may appear to reach your goals while raising children.
 Especially in today’s society, when we have a lot more options than we did a decade ago.

-Keep your dreams alive, and keep an identity other than that of a mother towards the top of your priority list.
+Keep your dreams alive, and keep an identity other than that of a mother at the top of your priority list.